openjs-foundation/cross-project-council/project-resources/third-party-services-documentation-policy.md

 ### **Option 1:** **Store the service registry file in the Project’s own GitHub organization**

 Projects may choose, at their own discretion, to place this file anywhere in their GitHub organization in either a public or private repository.
-The level of detail expected of the `services.md` file is typically not sensitive and often easily discovered, however the Foundation leaves the decision of where the file is stored to each project's preferences and governance.
+The level of detail expected of the `services.md` file is typically not sensitive and often easily discovered; however, the Foundation leaves the decision of where the file is stored to each project's preferences and governance.

 ### **Option 2: Store the service registry file in elsewhere**